alpesh1988/react-php-using-node/README.md

 ### `npm run server`

 Launches the node server which is able to serve *.php files.<br>
-Open [http://localhost:4000](http://localhost:4000) to view it in the browser.
+Open [http://localhost:4000/fetchproducts](http://localhost:4000/fetchproducts) to view response in the browser.

+### `npm start`

+Launches the application and node server concurrently on 3000 and 4000 port numbers respectively.<br>

 ## Update PHP path